 Challenge Scholars bridges the education gap by guaranteeing students a last-dollar scholarship and surrounding them with extra academic and college readiness supports beginning in 6th grade.
-Students at Harrison Park School and Westwood Middle School, Union High School are enrolled as Challenge Scholars.
+Students in the graduating classes of 2020 - 2028 at Harrison Park School and Westwood Middle School, Union High School are enrolled as Challenge Scholars.
 To be eligible for the two or four year scholarship they must graduate from Union High School.

 Post-secondary education and training open doors for students' careers and lives.
 The Community Foundation creates opportunities through scholarships, grantmaking and our Challenge Scholars program.
 Our goal is to create a region where race, ethnicity or first-generation status are not predictive of student success.